 Yim, M. H. ; Zhang, Y. ; Duff, D. G. Modular robots.
 IEEE Spectrum.
 2002 February; 39(2): 30-34.

 Copyright © IEEE, 2002.
 Personal use of this material is permitted.
-However, permission to reprint/republish this material for advertising or promotional purposes or for creating new collective works for resale or redistribution to servers or lists, or to reuse any copyrighted component of this work in other works must be obtained from the IEEE.
+Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works.